 workerman/redis-queue

-Message queue based on Redis that supports delayed message processing.
+A Redis-based message queue that supports delayed message processing.

 Project Address: